Group of automorphisms for strongly quasi invariant states: Automorphism group and quasi invariant states

 Now, since $\sigma_t^{\varphi_g}=\sigma_t^\varphi$ is the automorphism group of $\varphi_g$, we conclude that $\varphi_g$ is $\sigma_t^\varphi$-invariant.
 Then, by Theorem 2.2 of \cite{Su}, there exists a unique positive injective $x_g$ affiliated with the center $\mathcal Z$ such that

-This shows that $\varphi$ is $G$-strongly quasi invariant in the generalized sense with cocycles $x_g$ affiliated with the center $\mathcal Z$. \EndProof \\ Recall that if $\varphi$ is $G$-invariant, then $\varphi$ is $G$-strongly quasi invariant in the generalized sense with cocycles $x_g=\unit\in \mathcal Z$.
-Therefore we get \begin{cor} If $\varphi$ is $G$-invariant, then the modular automorphism group $(\sigma_t^\varphi)_{t\in \mathbb R}$ commute with $G$. \end{cor} As we will see in the example later, there are $G$-strongly quasi invariant states for which $\mathcal C$ is not a subalgebra of the center $\mathcal Z$.
-It is worth to notice the relationship between the modular automorphism group and the $G$-actions. \begin{prop} Suppose that a faithful normal state $\varphi$ on a von Neumann algebra $\mathcal A$ is $G$-strongly quasi invariant.
+This shows that $\varphi$ is $G$-strongly quasi invariant in the generalized sense with Radon-Nikodym derivatives $x_g$ being affiliated with the center $\mathcal Z$. \EndProof \\ If $\varphi$ is $G$-invariant, then obviously $\varphi$ is $G$-strongly quasi invariant in the generalized sense with Radon-Nikodym derivatives $x_g=\unit\in \mathcal Z$.
+Therefore we get \begin{cor} If $\varphi$ is $G$-invariant, then the modular automorphism group $(\sigma_t^\varphi)_{t\in \mathbb R}$ commutes with $G$. \end{cor} As we will see in the example later, there are $G$-strongly quasi invariant states for which $\mathcal C$ is not a subalgebra of the center $\mathcal Z$.
+It is worth to notice the relationship between the modular automorphism group and the $G$-actions.
+Notice that $\mathrm{Centr}(\varphi)$ is equal to the invariant subalgebra for the modular automorphism group $(\sigma_t^\varphi)$ \cite{Ta}. \begin{prop} Suppose that a faithful normal state $\varphi$ on a von Neumann algebra $\mathcal A$ is $G$-strongly quasi invariant.
 Let $(\sigma_t^\varphi)$ be the modular automorphism group of $\varphi$.
 Then, it holds that